toyboot4e/loxrs/README.md

 ## Overview of the book

-To be written..
+To be written.

+- What will be implemented and what will be not?
+- Part 2: tree-walk interpreter
     - Recursive descent parer
-- What will be implemented and what are not?

 ## Notes on the implementation

-To be written..

 ### Differences from the original Lox